 - When interim or quarter grades are distributed, the grades of in-season athletes will be checked.
 Student-athletes must be passing at least five courses with a grade of ‘C’ or higher to remain eligible.
-If one does not have at least five ‘C’s, he/she will be ineligible for the following contest.
+If one does not have at least five ‘C’s, the coach will be informed and will work with the athlete on a performance plan.
 The athlete may continue to practice with the team and is required to attend extra help sessions to improve academic performance.

 The purpose of this eligibility plan is to provide an opportunity to use athletic participation to help encourage improved academic performance for those who may experience academic difficulty.

 Students who receive school consequences (such as, but not limited to, referral to alternative programs or out of school suspension) or law enforcement referrals to alternative programs without being formally charged, will receive a one-week suspension when in season or two weeks from all out of seas